Skip to content

 These scones will stay fresh in an airtight container at room temperature for up to 3 days, however I do think they taste best on the first day.
 I recommend heating them in the toaster oven for 1 to 2 minutes if enjoying on the 2nd or 3rd day.

-Need more scone recipes or baked goods?
-Try these orange scones, pumpkin spice scones or my favorite chocolate chip banana bread.
+Need more baked goods?
+Try raspberry sweet rolls, lemon blueberry muffins, or my favorite chocolate chip banana bread.

 More Sweet Breakfast Recipes